MiniMidgetMichael/AI/README.md

 <b>ERRORS:</b>
 <li>after passing 'None' to a function, every other function is passed 'None' (a 'None-run')

-***when doing a 'None-run', trying to do any function w/parameter returns an error,
+***when doing a 'None-run', trying to do any function w/parameter returns an error MOST LIKELY DUE TO PASSING STRING TO FUNCTION THAT REQUIRES INTEGER
 	Ex:
 	>>> AI.Turtle.fd(20)
 		Traceback (most recent call last):